What Are Enterprise Architecture Tools?

 Enterprise architecture tools are software designed to support the planning, analysis, design, and execution of enterprise architecture.
 They draw information from across the enterprise, adding context to facilitate efficient decision-making, ultimately leading to the completion of targeted business outcomes.

 The key element to architecture tools is being able to store, structure, analyze, and present data in a way that gives enterprise architects quick access to powerful insights.
 A clear overview of the entire business structure enables stakeholders to take efficient action to deliver IT solutions that drive business success.

 What Should You Look for in Enterprise Architecture Tools?

-When doing your enterprise architecture tools comparison there are four key elements you need to consider:
+When doing your enterprise architecture tools comparison there are five key elements you need to consider: